dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 ## 4.6 Finding Out More

 Consider yourself initiated into the wonderful world of objects, properties, methods, and events.
 You find out more about these concepts in the chapters that follow.
-If you just can't get enough, you may also be interested in three other excellent tools:

-VBA's Help system The Object Browser Auto List Members
+If you just can't get enough, you may also be interested in three other excellent tools: 1) VBA's Help system.
+2) The Object Browser.
+3) Auto List Members.

 ### 4.6.1 Using VBA's Help system